stm32duino/VL53L1X/README.md

 This library derives from the
 [VL53L1X ULD API](https://www.st.com/en/embedded-software/stsw-img009.html), q.v. for details.

-The library has two three important features:
+The library has three important features:

 1. Multi-platform